 Leading Fellowship Program

 Each spring Dr. Heidi Donnelly hosts 5 externs one day at a time between April and June.
+To apply fill out these required forms.
 Each extern rotates with Dr. Donnelly for one day of surgery as well as attends a cadaver lab review session with the current fellow.